-Experts say the temporary shutdown in the spring was the final straw for many companies that were already struggling.
+Experts say the shutdown in the spring was the final straw for many companies.

 Lisa Hutcheson, managing partner at consulting firm J.C.
-Williams Group, said the first retailers to seek creditor protection following the COVID-19 closures were "low-hanging fruit," but this latest case suggests others will follow.
+Williams Group, said the first retailers to seek creditor protection following the COVID-19 shutdown were "low-hanging fruit," but this latest case suggests others will follow.

 This report by The Canadian Press was first published Sept.
 15, 2020.